 - Building, Engineering and Inspections

 - Mayor’s Office

 - Public Service and Properties

 Our City Council is composed of seven elected officials including one from each voting ward, two council at large members and a Council President.

-The Mayor’s office handles the day to day management of the City while the service departments meet the infrastructure needs of maintaining city buildings, programs, and services.
+The Mayor’s office handles the day to day management of the city, and the departments maintain city buildings, programs, and services.

 Charter Form of Government

 Bay Village is organized around a Charter form of Government.
 In 1948, a charter commission was elected and on April 12, 1949, the present charter was adopted at a special election.
 It became effective on January 1, 1950.
 At that same time, the Village of Bay became the "City of Bay Village" having been certified as having 6,917 residents as of 1950.